poonia-muskan/poonia-muskan/README.md

  # Muskan
-### Developer • Builder • Curious Mind
+### Developer | Full Stack & Machine Learning

-I’m a developer who enjoys turning ideas into working products.
-What started as curiosity about how websites function quickly grew into a deeper interest in building applications that solve real problems.
+I am a developer focused on building practical, real-world applications.
+What began as curiosity about how technology works has grown into a commitment to creating software that solves meaningful problems.

-I believe the best way to learn tech is simple — **build consistently, break things, understand why they broke, and build again.** That mindset shapes how I approach every project.

-Currently focused on strengthening my skills in **Full Stack Development and Machine Learning**, while creating projects that reflect practical knowledge rather than just completed tutorials.
+I believe strong developers are built through consistency — by writing code regularly, understanding failures, and continuously improving.
+My current goal is to deepen my expertise in Full Stack Development and Machine Learning while developing projects that reflect real capability.

 ---

-## What Drives Me
-- I enjoy understanding how things work beneath the surface — not just making them run.
-- I value consistency over intensity; small daily improvements compound into real skill.
-- Challenges don’t discourage me — they make me more curious.

-**Fun fact:** I may overthink sometimes, but that usually turns into strong attention to detail — a trait I consider valuable as a developer.

----

-## Current Focus
+## Profile
-- Building real-world web applications
+- Building production-oriented web applications
-- Exploring machine learning through hands-on projects
+- Exploring machine learning through hands-on implementation
-- Writing cleaner, more maintainable code
+- Improving code quality, scalability, and design practices
-- Strengthening problem-solving skills
+- Strengthening analytical and problem-solving skills

----

-## Open to Collaborate On
-- Beginner-friendly open source
-- Web applications
-- Python-based projects
-- Machine learning experiments

-If you're building something interesting, I’d love to contribute and learn alongside you.
+I value clarity, attention to detail, and disciplined learning — qualities that directly influence how I build software.

 ---